jkevin1/OptiX/README.md

 --Will have small performance hit, but will make testing more reliable
 --Once speed is improved, number of tiles can be reduced or maybe even removed entirely
 There are A LOT of rays:
---For the sample 512x512 image above (8192s4d.png)
+--For the sample 512x512 image above (8192s4d.png) which took 40.977344 seconds:
-----512x512 = 262144 pixels
+----512x512 = 262,144 pixels
-----262,144 * 8192 = 2,147,483,648 samples
+----262,144 * 8,192 = 2,147,483,648 samples, each with 1-5 calls to rtTrace()
-----Best case: 2,147,483,648 calls to rtTrace() if every hit is a light/miss (no diffuse reflections)
+----Best case: 2,147,483,648 calls to rtTrace() if every ray hit a light or missed (no diffuse reflections)
-----Worst case: 10,737,418,240 calls to rtTrace() if every hit is a diffuse surface (1st call + 4 maximum ray depth)
+----Worst case: 10,737,418,240 calls to rtTrace() if every ray hit a diffuse surface (1st call + 4 maximum ray depth)
---Previous tests had the advantage of only spawning new rays if it was a reflective/refractive surface, direct lighting should add a huge speedup
+--Previous tests had the advantage of only spawning new radiance rays if it was a reflective/refractive surface, and only spawning 1 shadow ray.
+Direct lighting should add a huge speedup
 The SDK has some path tracing examples, they seemed to be running about ~20-30fps for the cornell box scene but they used accumulation buffers to reduce number of samples further